brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 10 bht.md

 2. "The wisdom of God, therefore, which was manifested by uniting Jews and Gentiles in the fellowship of the gospel, ought to be regarded by men with the highest admiration."
 3. "And if the calling of the Gentiles draws the attention, and excites the reverence, of angels in heaven, how shameful that it should be slighted or disdained by men upon earth!"

+### Philip Schaff:
+1. "The objection that thus too much is ascribed to Paul’s own preaching is invalid, since in this extension of the gospel to the Gentiles God’s manifold wisdom has been most fully made known on earth."
+2. "By this full designation of the angelic hosts Paul gives prominence to their power and dignity, and thus exalts the church."
+3. "The wisdom is one, but its manifestations are varied.
+Through this variety, adapted to the several ages, races, and individuals in the church, the wisdom of God is revealed to the angels."

 ### Archibald T. Robertson:
 1. "The mystery was made known to Paul (Ephesians 3:3) and now he wants it blazoned forth to all powers (Gnostic aeons or what not)."
 2. "The wonderful body of Christ described in chapter Ephesians 3:2."